Facebook

 Line 67, Tax due or refund (negative amount)

 Your effective tax rate (line 70) and marginal tax rate are a true benchmark of your tax consequence.
-Your marginal tax rate is what your last dollar of income is being taxed at and your effective rate is the blended rate of all the tax brackets before your marginal tax rate.
+Your marginal tax rate is what your last dollar of income is being taxed at, and your effective rate is the blended rate of all the tax brackets before your marginal tax rate.
 So, if you have a 24% marginal tax rate you might only have an 17% effective tax rate.
 As such, if you contributed $100 to charity you would save $24 not $17.

 Fun facts-

-• The top 10% of all taxpayers (those who earn $152,000 or more) pay 73.7% of all federal taxes.
-We believe this is an amazing fact despite media reports.
+• The top 10% of all taxpayers (those who earn $152,000 or more as 2023 tax year) pay 73.7% of all federal taxes.
+We believe this is an amazing fact, despite media reports.
 The top 1% pay 42.3% of all federal taxes collected.

 • The top 50% of all taxpayers pay 97.7% of all federal taxes.
 Over 40% of citizens don’t pay any tax because their income is low.